 Be Here Now was the 1997 follow-up to Oasis’ massive hit, (What’s the Story) Morning Glory?
 To say the former met with mixed reviews given the bar set by the latter is an understatement.
 In hindsight, everyone seemed to just be confused.
 Lots of people initially praised it as “bold” and “ambitious,” only to turn around and poo-poo it as “self-indulgent” and “bloated.”
 Noel Gallagher himself adding to the chorus.
 As The Chief said in Live Forever: The Rise and Fall of Brit Pop:

 Well, the NME has done it again.
 Whether through constant haranguing via the publication of rumors, amazing sources with inside information, or dumb luck and wishful thinking, the voice of British music news has seemingly brought about another reunion.
-And this is no ordinary reunion, but one of the least likely and most wanted among anglophiles: The Stone Roses: What The World Was Waiting For?
+And this is no ordinary reunion, but one of the least likely and most wanted among anglophiles: The Stone Roses.

-Under the Radar interviews Miki Berenyi of Lush: Lollapalooza was a genuine rollercoaster.
+Lollapalooza was a genuine rollercoaster.
 I did find it difficult to accept the astonishingly macho attitudes… And there was a lot of use and abuse of groupies.
 I guess everyone involved would say that the girls were willing participants, but a naïve ‘nobody’ is likely to overstep their normal boundaries of their behaviour if they think they will get attention from someone they idolise, and that can lead to rather sordid and upsetting situations ripe for exploitation.
 That said, there was a genuine sense of euphoria and enjoyment on the tour.